 upcycling sweaters as gift wrap classic newspaper with greenery furoshiki

 Do you get into decorating for the holidays like we do?
 Once we incorporated the nature aesthetic, the possibilities suddenly seemed endless.

-Wreaths are a great start, but to really “branch out” and get your nature decor groove on, thenotepasser blog has a selected group of zero waste ideas to choose from.
-It’s amazing how natural beauty can really shine.
+Wreaths are a great start, but really “branch out” and get your nature decor groove on.
+Thenotepasser blog has a selected group of zero waste ideas to choose from.
+Natural beauty can really shine!

 Greenery, branches, berries and wood can all look holiday beautiful.
 Just add sparkly LED lights and you’re set.
 Gorgeous.

-Planet-friendly gift ideas are everywhere: terrariums, handmade beeswax candles, herb-potting kits, artisan cups and bowls made from ceramic and wood, vintage shirts, steel pizza cutters, anything glass or bamboo (my personal wish list includes bamboo toothbrushes and razors), leggings made from recycled fabric … the list goes on and on.
+Planet-friendly gift ideas are everywhere: terrariums, handmade beeswax candles, herb-potting kits.
+Also great: artisan cups and bowls made from ceramic and wood, vintage shirts, steel pizza cutters.
+In general, anything glass or bamboo is eco-friendly (my personal wish list includes bamboo toothbrushes and razors), as are leggings made from recycled fabric.
+The possibilities go on and on.

 Uncommon goods has curated a diverse collection of environmentally friendly gifts, some incredibly elegant.
 If you don’t love the Recycled Metal Ostrich Planters, send them to us! ;-)

 Coffee lover in your life?
 Ecoffeecup makes them from bamboo fiber – they’re cheerful, functional and pretty.

 Last but not least, our own stainless steel oil-diffusing necklaces, paired with any organic essential oil blend.
 Boho stylish and earth friendly, this way to green your holidays is practical and pretty.